joi1029/llm_reasoning/README.md

 ## Folders

-The `data/` directory contains both raw and processed outputs.
+The `data/` directory contains cleaned survey outputs.
 Key files include:

-- raw Qualtrics exports for the survey responses
-- Prolific demographic exports
-- filtered demographic CSVs for final participant samples
+- cleaned demographic CSV files used for analysis
 - processed reasoning/answer datasets used in the paper
 - justification response files used for labeling and qualitative analysis